THUtigerhfj/VideoEditor/README.md

 - Sketch-to-reference model loaders use local Hugging Face cache first and only try the Hub if the required model is not available locally.
 The default cache directory is `/root/autodl-tmp/VideoEditor/VideoPainter/ckpt/sketch_ref`.
 - Reference/sketch replacement now defaults to prompt-free LaMa cleanup before AnyDoor.
 The local LaMa model path is `/root/autodl-tmp/VideoEditor/VideoPainter/ckpt/lama/big-lama.pt`.
 - Gradio exposes `Reference Strategy` with two presets: `lama_background` and `mask_twist`.
+- Reference/sketch exact replacement saves the edited first frame separately and returns a tail video without frame 0.
+This matches the current assumption that CogVideoX does not regenerate frame 0; the comparable first-frame artifact is saved as `exact_replace_first_frame.png`.

 ## Run The React Studio UI